European Athletics has announced the three best in category projects for the tenth edition of the European Athletics Innovation Awards.

 The authors of each of the winning projects will receive a cash prize of CHF 2,000.

-In addition to the four winners, the jury recognised 14 projects with certificates of Honourable Mention – four in Coaching, one in Technology, four in Promotion and seven in the Open category,
+In addition to the three winners, the jury recognised 10 projects with certificates of Honourable Mention – four in Coaching, one in Technology, one in Promotion and four in the Open category,

-The jury decided not to name a winner or give an honourable mention in the Sustainability Category.
+The jury decided not to name a winner in the Technology Category.